 In order to test the new mappings predicted by the true density approach, the temperature of each halo in $f(R)$ gravity has been divided by the mass ratio $M_{\rm dyn}^{f(R)}/M_{\rm true}^{f(R)}$.
 In Fig.~\ref{fig:T_gas}, both the data for individual haloes and corresponding moving averages are shown with this rescaling applied (dashed lines), along with the moving averages for the unaltered data (dotted lines).
 It is expected, from Eq.~(\ref{eq:temp_equiv_true}), that the data with the rescaling should agree with GR.
 For the non-radiative results in the second column, this indeed appears to be the case, with an excellent agreement that is generally within just a few percent.
 For the full-physics data there is still reasonable $\lesssim10\%$ agreement, but the F5 temperature appears to be lower than the GR temperature for $\log_{10}\left[M_{\rm true}\left(<R_{500}^{\rm true}\right)/M_{\odot}\right]\gtrsim13.5$.

 This small deviation is consistent with the full-physics temperature profiles shown in Fig.~\ref{fig:profiles}.
 The plots in the bottom right of that figure show the temperature profiles with the $M_{\rm dyn}^{f(R)}/M_{\rm true}^{f(R)}$ rescaling applied.
-The profiles are shown for the mass bins $10^{13.7}M_{\odot}<M_{\rm true}\left(<R_{500}^{\rm true}\right)<10^{14.0}M_{\odot}$ and $10^{13.0}M_{\odot}<M_{\rm true}\left(<R_{500}^{\rm true}\right)<10^{13.3}M_{\odot}$, which correspond to the high- and low-mass end of the mass range shown in Fig.~\ref{fig:T_gas}.
+The profiles are shown for the halo mass bins $10^{13.7}M_{\odot}<M_{\rm true}\left(<R_{500}^{\rm true}\right)<10^{14.0}M_{\odot}$ and $10^{13.0}M_{\odot}<M_{\rm true}\left(<R_{500}^{\rm true}\right)<10^{13.3}M_{\odot}$.
 For the high-mass full-physics profiles, the rescaled F5 profile is clearly lower than the profile in GR across most of the radial range.
 This can explain the lower rescaled F5 temperature observed at the high-mass end of the full-physics data.
 On the other hand, for the lower-mass bin with full-physics and for the non-radiative data the agreement between the rescaled $f(R)$ gravity and GR temperature profiles is very good, particularly at the outer radii which have greater overall contribution to the mass-weighted temperature.